narramadan/gotchas/Git_Commands_For_Reference.md

 $ git --version --build-options
 ```

+If Committing files with name more then 260 characters limit on windows, It throws `Filename too long` error when running `git add *`.
+To overcome this, run the following command
+`
+git config --system core.longpaths true
+`

 ## Configuration
 `git config --global user.name "<name of the user>"` - Configure global User Name